yangjh2612/yangjh2612.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Management Sciences, Faculty of Engineering at the  University of Waterloo.
+I am an Assistant Professor of [Management Science and Engineering](https://uwaterloo.ca/management-science-engineering/) in the Faculty of Engineering at the University of Waterloo.
+I am also a Research Associate at the [Institute for New Economic Thinking](https://www.inet.ox.ac.uk) at the University of Oxford and an affiliated member of the [Waterloo Data and Artificial Intelligence Institute](https://uwaterloo.ca/artificial-intelligence-institute/) and the [Waterloo Institute for Complexity and Innovation](https://uwaterloo.ca/complexity-innovation/).

-I am an applied economist with strong interests in interdisciplinary work.
-My research has focused on information-theoretic approaches in economics, power-law behaviour in economic data, firm-level productivity & investment, and Bayesian multilevel modelling.
-I have published in economics and multidisciplinary science journals such as [Industrial and Corporate Change](https://academic.oup.com/icc), [Structural Change and Economic Dynamics](https://www.sciencedirect.com/journal/structural-change-and-economic-dynamics), [Journal of Evolutionary Economics](https://www.springer.com/journal/191), [International Review of Financial Analysis](https://www.sciencedirect.com/journal/international-review-of-financial-analysis), [Metroeconomica](https://onlinelibrary.wiley.com/journal/1467999x), [Journal of Economic Surveys](https://onlinelibrary.wiley.com/journal/14676419), [Economics Systems Research](https://www.tandfonline.com/toc/cesr20/current), [Entropy](https://www.mdpi.com/journal/entropy), [European Physical Journals Special Topics](https://www.springer.com/journal/11734), and [Advances in Complex Systems](https://www.worldscientific.com/worldscinet/acs).
+Before joining Waterloo, I was a postdoctoral researcher at the University of Oxford, working with [Doyne J. Farmer](https://www.doynefarmer.com/).
+I earned a PhD in Economics from the New School for Social Research under the supervision of (Duncan Foley)[https://en.wikipedia.org/wiki/Duncan_K._Foley] and hold a BS in Western History from Seoul National University.

+My research explores models of technological change, productivity distribution, and firm growth & innovation by applying methods from information theory, Bayesian multilevel modeling, and distributional analysis, with a particular emphasis on power-law patterns in economic data.

 Contact
 ------